-And this has many implications on the Fin-tech industry in 2020.
+And this has many implications on the FinTech industry today..
 Blockchain is essentially the new combatant of banking and digital fraud.
 Estimated to reach $6,700m in the US by 2023.

 In simple terms, Blockchain is the technology that underpins digital currency (Bitcoin, Litecoin, Ethereum, and the like).
 The tech allows digital information to be distributed, but not copied.

 Finally, with the tightening of laws under GDPR comes stringent sanctions for anyone who doesn't comply with the rules around data protection.